Chizzoz/mtn-momo-developer-basics/README.md

 1. Register Application

     The first thing you need to do to get started, after registering on the [MTN MoMo Developer Portal](https://momodeveloper.mtn.com/) and signing in, is going to your [User Profile Page](https://momodeveloper.mtn.com/developer) where you will find two (2) sections, one for **Your Subscriptions** and another for **Your Applications**.
-Here you will need to click on *Register application*, under **Your Applications**, and enter details for your application, this step is necessary in order to avoid getting a `401 Error` when trying to generate your Oauth 2.0 credentials under [Sandbox User Provisioning](https://momodeveloper.mtn.com/docs/services/sandbox-provisioning-api/operations/post-v1_0-apiuser).
+Here you will need to click on *Register application*, under **Your Applications**, and enter details for your application.
+This step is necessary in order to avoid getting a `401 Error` when trying to generate your Oauth 2.0 credentials under [Sandbox User Provisioning](https://momodeveloper.mtn.com/docs/services/sandbox-provisioning-api/operations/post-v1_0-apiuser).

     <img src="./assets/momo-api-register-app.png" alt="MTN MoMo API Developer Register App" title="MTN MoMo API Developer Register App" width="800">